- Managing telematics data flows is challenging due to data volumes bearing the potential for missing critical insights.

 – Denis Demianikov, VP of Product Management at Navixy

-That’s what Data stream analyzer does.
-This tool allows you to check and analyse attributes and tracker parameters in the flow.
-Its mechanism of storing historical data, as well as debugging capabilities, which are used to work with these values, allow not only to observe the data in real time – something that Navixy’s Air Console does – but also to view the historical data in a convenient format for several devices at once, making data monitoring much easier.
+You can check and analyse specific tracker attributes in the data stream you’re receiving from your connected devices.
+Its mechanism of storing historical data, as well as debugging capabilities, which are used to work with these values, allow not only to observe the data in real time—something that Navixy’s Air Console does—but also to view the historical data in a convenient format for several devices at once, making data monitoring much easier.

 Let’s break it down.